jaspervdj/turnstyle/spec/README.md

+---
-# Specification
+title: Turnstyle Specification
+author: Jasper Van der Jeugt
+...

 The program is encoded as an image.
+A **lossless** image format should be used so exact colors are preserved.
+The use of [PNG] is recommended because of its wide support and decent compression.

-## Syntax
+# Syntax

 Turnstyle programs are evaluated by reading and evaluating **expressions** from the image.
 An expression is read using a given **position** (represented as